Now Enrolling for Adult, Adolescent, and Parent Programs!

 Individual Psychotherapy Sessions

-Between a DBT-trained therapist and adolescent client at least once per week (additional frequency is determined with therapist).
+(50 minutes each) These sessions are between a DBT-trained therapist and adolescent client at least once per week (additional frequency is determined with therapist).

 Family Therapy Sessions